provable-things/ptokens-core/README.md

 # :closed_lock_with_key: pTokens Core

-The Provable __pTokens__ core which manages the cross-chain conversions between a host and native blockchain.
+The Provable __pTokens__ core which manages the cross-chain conversions between a host and a native blockchain.

 &nbsp;